eugene-renoir/Math_of_intelligence/README.md

 # Math_of_intelligence
-translation of 'The Math of Intelligence'
+Korean translation of 'The Math of Intelligence'